isdood/STARWEAVE/docs/theory/model-size.md

 ---

+### Notes

+- This document is a work in progress and is subject to change.
+- I've only just learned about MoE (Model of Experts) and it seems like it could be a better fit than dense 70b models.
+Following testing, I'll update this document.
+- I'm specifically exploring Mixtral 8x7B rather than 70b models.

 ### The Core Challenge: VRAM as a Bottleneck

 The primary constraint for running local LLMs is **VRAM (Video RAM)**.
 A model's "intelligence" is directly correlated with its size (number of parameters), and larger models require more VRAM.